ichigoww/humino_thing/README.md

 * The "は" particle
 * Punctuation and blank spaces
 * Window resizing
-* Probably something else I can't remember right now
+* Definitely something else I can't remember right now

 ## What's in the future for this little experiment?

 I don't know, probably not much
-If you want you can download the source and do whatever you want with it
+If you want to, you can download the source and do whatever you want with it
-You're going to have to read my code though, good luck with that 🤔
+You're going to have to read my code though, good luck with that (I apologize in advance)
 I also wanted to try and reduce the .exe's size but apparently I need Visual Studio, and I really don't want to install that...

 ## How to download